Kentucky Oaks Lily Cocktail

 Mother’s Day?
 I AM the mother and I’m not cooking…even if my children are grown and living out of state, that still holds true.
 I remember the time my oldest came over with the salad ingredients to add to a dinner she expected me to make.
 WHAT?
 On what planet right?
 That did not end well. 🙂

-I made a pitcher of these Kentucky Oaks Lily cocktail and in doing so tweaked the recipe just a bit; they suggested pouring the ingredients into glasses in order and then stirring them at the end.
-I couldn’t imagine that it would be that much different if I just poured everything together and mixed it before pouring into ice filled glasses so that’s how we rolled.
+I made a pitcher of these Kentucky Oaks Lily cocktails and in doing so tweaked the recipe just a bit; they suggested pouring the ingredients into glasses in order and then stirring them at the end.
+I couldn’t imagine that it would be that much different if I just poured everything together and mixed it before pouring into ice filled glasses so that’s how I rolled.

 For one or two drinks, the original would work fine but I wanted a cocktail I could make a pitcher of and just hand out drinks as friends arrived so I’ve changed the recipe accordingly.